 “Artscape Daniels Launchpad is very good about being diverse in the people who works with and employs,” David says.
 “I’m trying to do the same in my work, so I’m not just speaking to an elite audience, but speaking much more broadly.”

-Keys to Creativity are weekly online conversations where we focus on how to boost your creativity and your creative connections, every Wednesday at 11am until May 27, 2020.
+Keys to Creativity were weekly online conversations where we focus on how to boost your creativity and your creative connections.

 “It is a really common experience that when you’re at school, maybe age 12 or 13, a teacher frowns at something artistic that you did, or they say you did it wrong, and at that point people just give up and decide that they are not creative.
 It can take a long time to get back from that,” explains David.

-Each session has a theme that stimulates creativity through both conversation and hands-on activities designed to facilitate new connections and out-of-the-box thinking.
-The themes include:
+Each session had a theme that stimulates creativity through both conversation and hands-on activities designed to facilitate new connections and out-of-the-box thinking.
+The themes included: